-What is the best day trading strategy for beginners?
+So what is the best trading strategy for a new day trader?

-A day trading strategy that beginners can easily use to make money.
+A day trading strategy that beginners can use to make easy money.

 A day trading strategy that beginners can use as a starting point to learn and improve, while minimizing losses.

-Instead, their day trading strategy should focus on controlling risk and developing the trader.
+Instead, their day trading strategy should focus on two crucial aspects:

-Day traders who are just starting out should not be led into the glamour of raking profits day after day without first understanding the risks of day trading.
+Day traders who are just starting should not be led into the glamor of raking daily profits without first understanding the risks of day trading.

-For a long career in the market, day traders must be able to learn from their trades and develop the right trading attitude.
+For a long career in the market, day traders must learn from their trades and develop the right trading attitude.

 1. Infrequent Day Trades For Beginners